Conjectures on the reduced Kronecker coefficients: Okounkov conjecture on the Littlewood--Richardson coefficients

 provided $\frac{\lambda+\mu}{2}$ is an integral weight (a.k.a., a partition).
 It is equivalent to the inclusion of representations

 which can be interpreted as saying that the representation valued function

 is concave with respect to the natural ordering and tensor multiplication of representations.
-This implication is called \emph{Schur log-concavity} and has been established by T. Lam, A. Postnikov, and P. Pylyavskyy; see Theorem 12 and Corollary 18 in \cite{lam2007schur}.
+Since Schur polynomials are the characters of the corresponding irreducible polynomial representations of $\operatorname{GL}_{n}(\mathbb{C)}$, this remarkable implication is called \emph{Schur log-concavity} and has been established by T. Lam, A. Postnikov, and P. Pylyavskyy.